martinw82/startifi_latest_deployed/README.md

 # MVP Library Platform

 A premium marketplace for AI-ready MVP codebases that accelerates development for entrepreneurs, developers, and agencies.
+Our platform offers a curated library of high-quality, production-ready templates optimized for AI integration.

 ## 🎯 Project Vision